 In the first quarter of 2018, the Company implemented a restructuring plan ("2018 restructuring plan") to address its global processes to flatten the organization, improve efficiency and better leverage general and administrative resources primarily within the JBT FoodTech segment.
-We recognized cumulative restructuring charges of \$62.2 million, net of cumulative releases of the related liability of \$11.9 million.
-We completed this plan in the third quarter of 2020 and transferred the remaining liability into the 2020 restructuring plan in the fourth quarter of 2020.
+The Company recognized cumulative restructuring charges of \$62.2 million, net of cumulative releases of the related liability of \$11.9 million.
+The Company completed this plan in the third quarter of 2020 and transferred the remaining liability into the 2020 restructuring plan in the fourth quarter of 2020.

 In the first quarter of 2020, the Company implemented an immaterial restructuring plan primarily within the JBT AeroTech segment.
-We recognized restructuring charges of \$2.4 million related to severance, net of cumulative release of related liability of \$0.2 million.
-We completed this plan in the third quarter of 2020 and transferred the remaining liability into the 2020 restructuring plan in the fourth quarter of 2020.
+The Company recognized cumulative restructuring charges of \$2.4 million related to severance, net of a cumulative release of related liability of \$0.2 million.
+The Company completed this plan in the third quarter of 2020 and transferred the remaining liability into the 2020 restructuring plan in the fourth quarter of 2020.

-In the third quarter of 2020, the Company implemented a restructuring plan ("2020 restructuring plan") for manufacturing capacity rationalization affecting both JBT FoodTech and JBT AeroTech segments.
-The total estimated cost in connection with this plan is in the range of \$8.0 million to \$10.0 million for FoodTech and approximately \$6 million AeroTech.
-We recognized restructuring charges of \$9.9 million, net of cumulative release of the related liability of \$0.3 million, through December 31, 2020, and expect to recognize the remaining costs by end of the year 2021.
+In the third quarter of 2020, the Company implemented a restructuring plan ("2020 restructuring plan") for manufacturing capacity rationalization affecting both the JBT FoodTech and JBT AeroTech segments.
+During the third quarter of 2021, the Company had revised its total estimated costs in connection with this plan, with the original estimate of \$9 million to \$10 million for FoodTech to be recognized by end of 2021, to a range of \$10 million to \$11 million to be completed by second quarter of 2022.
+These changes are due to a delay in transfer of the manufacturing process under this plan.
+The total estimated cost for AeroTech in connection with this plan is approximately \$6 million.
+The Company recognized restructuring charges of \$17.2 million, net of a cumulative release of the related liability of \$1.5 million, through December 31, 2021.